cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 ## Overview

-The basic setting is as follows:  A *seller* owns some assets in the game state of some application on the Xaya platform (or perhaps provides services).
+The basic setting is as follows:  A *seller* owns some assets in the game state of some application on the CRyptoCrowd platform (or perhaps provides services).
 A *buyer* wants to buy those assets (or hire services), **paying directly in CHI**.
 (Trades and payment in currencies or assets belonging to the game state itself can be implemented easily simply by designing